 Opportunities beyond the Physics classroom include teaching assistant (TA) positions, research assistantships, and professional seminars.

 - Teaching Assistants (TAs) assist professors in principally two ways: lab assistance and grading.
 Duties for lab TAs may include attending weekly training meetings, running lab sessions, and grading lab reports.
 Students are paid an hourly rate based on experience with the department.
 Students often find that they have a much deeper understanding of physics after being a TA.
-One of the favorite benefits to being a TA is having a key to the student study space, affectionately called "The Zoo."

 - Active research programs in astronomy, theoretical and experimental condensed-matter physics, and physics education actively recruit undergraduate students, allowing them to participate in cutting-edge research.
-Students are also welcome — and encouraged — to approach faculty individually and inquire about research opportunities.
+Students are also welcome—and encouraged—to approach faculty individually and inquire about research opportunities.

 - Physics Department Seminars include colloquia and conferences put on by faculty and field scholars, which all students are invited to attend.